leancodepl/poe2arb/README.md

 `--el-compat` flag enables compatibility with `easy_localization`'s positional arguments.
 A positional argument is just a pair of open&close brackets `{}`.
 Each positional argument will be parsed as `pos1`, `pos2`, `posN` placeholders.

-PLurals can't be used with positional arguments.
+Plurals can't be used with positional arguments.
 If you want to use plural term, replace positional arguments with named (normal) ones.

 Example: